Kellamity/avoidbanner/README.md

 The plugin is designed to dynamically get the size of the header banner.
 This is so that header elements that are set with 'em' values will be accurately converted into pixels even if the user has changed the browser font size.
 The header height value is found by passing in the id attribute of the header area.

-The plugin takes three optional parameterss
+The plugin takes three optional parameters

 Name | Default values | Description
 --- | --- | ---